tegarajipangestu/kubernetes-operator/docs/usage.md

 * Each NBPolicy will only create policies in the NetBird console when the information provided is enough to create one.
 If no services act as a destination or specified services do not conform to the protocol(s) defined, the policy will not be created.
 * Each NBPolicy will create one policy in the NetBird console per protocol specified as long as the protocol has destinations; this ensures better-secured policies by separating ports for TCP and UDP.
 * Policies currently do not support ICMP protocol, as ICMP is not supported in Kubernetes services, and there are [no current plans to support it](https://discuss.kubernetes.io/t/icmp-support-for-kubernetes-service/21738).
+* NetBird currently does not support SCTP protocol.